FurkanGozukara/Stable-Diffusion/Tutorials/AI-Music-Generation-Audiocraft-Tutorial.md

 python app.py
 ```

+## Improved gradio app file that can generate longer than 30 seconds like 3600 seconds song

+I tested 120 seconds and it was done in 240 seconds on my GPU.
+It is amazing.

 ### 11 June 2023
 The new commands added to the launch options.
 You can also modify my Patreon bat file and add these to bat file
 ```